 The school district may sponsor an activity/field trip bus to transport students to school activities.
 Riding on the activity/field trip bus is a privilege that can be taken away.

 Students who ride an activity/field trip bus must ride to and from the event on the bus.
-Students ride home on the activity/field trip bus unless prior arrangements have been made with the principal or the student's parent
+Students ride home on the activity/field trip bus unless prior arrangements have been made with the principal or the student's parents personally appear and request to transport the student home.